Carbon Credit PDD, MRV, And VVB Audit: Costs, Timeline, And Checklist

 How To Select A VVB And Close CARs Fast

 Pick a verification body with proven experience in your method and geography.
-Share the draft PDD and MRV early and agree the audit plan.
+Share the draft PDD and MRV plan early and agree the audit path before calendars get tight.
 During audit, answer findings with direct evidence, not essays.
-If a CAR requires field work, schedule it at once and log timestamps.
+If a CAR needs field work, schedule it at once and log timestamps.
 Keep a single owner for all auditor communications.
 Close each finding with a clear reference to a file name and page number.

 Article 6 And ITMO Dependencies

 Article 6.2 transactions require host country authorization and accounting.
 The host issues a letter of authorization and a corresponding adjustment is recorded to avoid double counting.
-Article 6.4 will add a centralized mechanism with its own registry once it is live.
-Build these steps into your plan if your buyer requires adjusted outcomes or if the host mandates it.
+Article 6.4 will introduce a centralized mechanism with its own registry once operational.
+Build these steps into the plan if your buyer requires adjusted outcomes or if the host country mandates them.

 | Requirement |